ovh/docs/pages/platform/kubernetes-k8s/using-lb/guide.en-asia.md

 ![NodePort](images/using-lb-NodePort.jpg){.thumbnail}

 It's rather cumbersome to use `NodePort` `Services` in production.
-As you are using non-standard ports, you often need to set-up an external load balancer that listen in standard ports and redirects the traffic to  the `<NodeIp>:<NodePort>`.
+As you are using non-standard ports, you often need to set up an external load balancer that listen in standard ports and redirects the traffic to  the `<NodeIp>:<NodePort>`.

 ### Exposing services as LoadBalancer